-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made-ground on the M8 carriageway surface, and construction works are programmed to be undertaken at night (5-nights) on a rolling programme.
-The M8 within the scheme extents is partially screened from the wider environment by earth embankments and shelterbelt woodland.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the A68, and construction works are programmed to be undertaken at night (1-night) on a rolling programme.
+In addition, the A68 within the scheme extents is screened from the wider landscape by intervening properties.
 As such, the visual impact of the works will be somewhat reduced.

-Considering the nature, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.
+Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.